 I’m not a pumpkin spice latte girl.
 Just putting that out there.
 I like my coffee to taste like coffee, not pumpkin, gingerbread, peppermint or whatever the current holiday season wants me to think my coffee should taste like.
 Coffee.
 I like the taste of coffee.

 But if that’s what trips your trigger and tantalizes your taste buds?
 Rock on with your bad pumpkin spice loving self.
-Heck, if there were a year to get that double shot or that extra whipped cream on top, this is it.
+Heck, if there were a year to get that double shot or that extra whipped cream on top, 2021 is it.

 If you’re a pumpkin spice hater, I say this: just get over yourself.